- B -

 Their hearts can ne'er enjoy them O.

-Robert Burns, Green Grow the Rashes
+Robert Burns, from Green Grow the Rashes

 - A gaudy dress and gentle air